-I promise to let you in.
+I promise to let you in dear daughter in law.
 To share my secrets and knowledge of him so that you can love him best.
 When the time comes, I will trust you with his heart, just as you will trust him with yours.
 I do not take this heart exchange lightly, and I pray you don’t either.
 I am raising him to understand the value of a woman’s heart.
 That it’s priceless, and once broken, can never go back to the way it was before.

 That’s not always a bad thing, but if we can avoid it, I don’t want my son to be the one who breaks your heart.
 I also want you to remember that he can’t be the one to heal it.
 Again, only God can do that.
-But I will raise my son to forever cherish the gift that is you and your love.
+But I will raise my son to forever cherish the gift that is you and your love my dear daughter in law.
 I will teach him to understand your value.
 To honor and respect you, as you do him.

 I strive to raise my boys in such a way that they learn how to be strong, yet vulnerable.
 Brave, yet humble.
 Courageous and fearless, yet unafraid to ask for help.
 That they are leaders but know how to follow.
 I pray he leads you well and understands the honor it is to be in that role.
 I pray he serves you, but that you never take advantage of his sacrifice.